top of page

 Sip and Paint [3 hrs plus set up time]

-Seeking team building activities?
-This is a creative workshop that guides participants through painting their own version of a pre-selected image.
+Seeking team-building activities?
+This creative workshop guides participants through painting their own version of a pre-selected image.
 We travel to your event with the art materials needed, set up the art stations, and teach the painting through demonstration.
 (We ask that you provide tables and chairs.)
-We work together to create an image specifically for your event, theme or concept of processing work.
-We'll make the image captivating, yet simple, to accommodate beginner level art skills.
-We want your guests to focus on fun, not artistic abilities.

 32